Welcome to Year 6

 Maths

-The Maths continues this half term by recapping existing knowledge and new learning.
+As with the previous half term, Maths will be structured to recap existing knowledge and teach new learning.
 This also continues with the application of the concrete, pictorial and abstract strategies, and knowing when it is best to apply them.
-This topics covered this term are:
+The topics covered this term are:

-We are still continuing with arithmetic practise, which includes a weekly test and times table practise (which will also include some testing)
+We are still continuing with arithmetic practise, which includes a weekly test and times table practise.

 Science